Cafu: 1998-2001: Starting XI and European success

+2001-2003: Final years in Rome and move to AC Milan

+In the 2001–02 season, Roma played in the UEFA Champions League, since they won the league the year before.
+And Cafu made a big impact as a starter, giving the club crucial points by scoring the matchwinner in a game against Lokomotiv Moscow on 16 October 2001.
+And despite Roma was eliminated in the following round, he still helped them reach runner-up to Juventus.
+After captaining Brazil to the title in the 2002 FIFA World Cup, Cafu was still ever-present, and although he missed six of the last seven league matches, he made an impact, helping Roma finish 8th and still reach the Coppa Italia final.

-After a brief stint back in Brazil with Palmeiras in 1996, Cafu returned to Europe once again the next year, this time with Roma, and won the Scudetto in 2001.
-It was during his tenure at Roma that Cafu earned the nickname Il Pendolino ("The Express Train" or "The Commuter").
-Despite making the Coppa Italia final in 2003 with Roma, he moved to AC Milan, after turning down a move to Japan with Yokohama F. Marinos.
+That summer, he moved to AC Milan, after turning down a move to Japan with Yokohama F. Marinos.
 With the Rossoneri, he won his second career Scudetto in 2004, followed by his second Supercoppa Italiana, and he played in his first UEFA Champions League final in 2005.
 The following season, he made fewer appearances for Milan due to injury and difficulties in his personal life.

 Despite his success with Milan, he continued to hold fond memories of his Roma years, and it was for that reason that on 4 March 2007 – the day after Milan eliminated Celtic in the first knockout round of the 2006–07 UEFA Champions League – he candidly revealed in a UEFA.com chat that he did not want Milan to be drawn against the Giallorossi in the quarter-final round.
 He got his wish, as Milan were drawn against Bayern Munich.
 Milan's successful Champions League campaign saw Cafu finally pick up a long-awaited winners' medal, in a rematch of the 2005 final.

 Cafu signed a contract extension in May 2007 that would keep him with Milan until the end of the 2007–08 season, during which he won another UEFA Supercup, and his third world title at club level and now his first FIFA Club World Cup.
 On 16 May 2008, it was announced that Cafu and compatriot Serginho would be leaving Milan at the end of the season.
 In Cafu's last game of his Milan career, and of his professional career, he scored a goal in their 4–1 victory over Udinese.
 Milan vice-president Adriano Galliani stated that the door would be open to him to return to work for the club.

 He is a member of the AC Milan and the Roma Halls of Fame.